 Sometimes Actions shouldn't happen within a certain time frame.
 For instance, Voice Bots should only be triggered within working hours to comply with TCPA.
-Specify a calendar from the dropdown or enter an expression that returns a calendar.
-After specifying a calendar, specify what should happen if the event fires during an excluded time on the calendar.
+Specify an Availability Schedule from the dropdown under Which Calendar or enter an expression that returns an Availability Schedule.
+Then specify what should happen if the event fires during an excluded time on the calendar.

-- "Don't Schedule and Cancel" - If the scheduled time is outside of the calendar's availability window, don't run the Actions.
+- "Don't Schedule and Cancel" - If the scheduled time is outside of the given availability window, don't run the Actions.